stomp/stomp-spec/src/stomp-specification-1.1.md

 ### RECEIPT

-A `RECEIPT` frame is sent from the server to the client once a server has has successfully processed a client frame that requests a receipt.
+A `RECEIPT` frame is sent from the server to the client once a server has successfully processed a client frame that requests a receipt.
 A `RECEIPT` frame will include the header `receipt-id`, where the value is the value of the `receipt` header in the frame which this is a receipt for.